claresudbery/clare-wiki-ably/pages/organising/tools/obsidian.md

 - Rename a file or folder:
   - Mobile: Long press on the folder name for at least a second, wait for menu to appear - select rename
   - Desktop: Select folder and hit F2

+### Attachments and images

+- You can just copy / paste an image and it will embed it for you
+- Or place the image in the Attachments folder, which you configure in Settings => Files and links => default location for new attachments
+	- then use this syntax: `![[my-image.jpg]]`

 ## File syncing